NilPointer-Software/bdfd-wiki/src/guides/variables.md

 # Variables Guide

 ## Introduction
 Variables are how we store data in BDFD.
-Data can be assigned to users, servers, channels and globally.
+Data can be assigned to users, servers, channels, and globally.
 Each variable has two elements, which we will breakdown in this section.

 ### Variable Elements